iskanderbb/Titanic-api/README.md

  check the list of services

- expose the service flask-api with the command "kubectl expose svc falsk-api"
+ expose the service flask-api with the command "kubectl expose svc falsk-api --type=LoadBalancer --name=api "

  check the api on your browser "localhost:8000/ui"